Battle of Ballantyne Pier

 The Battle of Ballantyne Pier occurred in Ballantyne Pier during a docker's strike in Vancouver, British Columbia, in June 1935.

 The strike can be traced back to 1912 when the International Longshoremen's Association (ILA), began organizing the waterfront workers in Canada, alongside the Lumber Handlers' Union in Vancouver.
 Going head to head with the employers association, the Shipping Federation, several strikes resulting in wage increases were won by workers in the coming years.
 Victories on the waterfront increased over the next decade, and by 1923, the Shipping Federation became determined to break the power of the ILA.

-A strike broke out in October 1923 which saw 1400 men joining picket lines at the Vancouver waterfront.
-However, provisions had been made by the Shipping Federation.
-The dockers were immediately met by 350 men armed with shotguns who had been housed on a nearby ship.
-This intimidation of the strikers, coupled with the fact that ships were still being loaded and unloaded by numerous non-union workers, forced the strike to collapse two months later.
+In October 1923 1400 striking dockworkers joined picket lines at the Vancouver waterfront.
+The Shipping Federation had arranged that the dockers would be met by 350 men armed with shotguns.
+They had been housed on a nearby ship.
+The gunmen's intimidation of the strikers, coupled with the fact that ships were being loaded and unloaded by numerous non-union workers, caused the strike to collapse two months later.

 The 1923 strike destroyed the ILA, and it was soon replaced by a new organization, the Vancouver and District Waterfront Workers' Association (VDWWA).
-Set up originally by the bosses as a company union, the VDWWA soon began to take a confrontational stance towards the Shipping Federation.
+Set up originally by the bosses as a company union, the VDWWA soon took a confrontational stance towards the Shipping Federation.
 By 1935, nearly every port in British Columbia had been organised by the VDWWA.
-Following the pretext to the destruction of the ILA, the Shipping Federation provoked another major strike in the spring of 1935, locking out 50 dockers at the port at Powell River.
+Following the pretext to the destruction of the ILA, the Shipping Federation provoked a major strike in the spring of 1935, locking out 50 dockers at the port at Powell River.

-The strike soon snowballed to bring other dockers across the region into the fold.
+The strike snowballed with other dockers across the region striking or being locked out.
 Following a refusal to unload ships coming from Powell River, 900 workers were met with a lockout in Vancouver.
-Dockers across the border in Seattle also refused to unload ships coming from Vancouver and Powell River that were manned by non-union workers.
+Dockers across the border in Seattle also refused to unload ships coming from Vancouver and Powell River because they were staffed by non-union workers.